 From an economic perspective, Festival of Friends alone generates upwards of $17M in economic spin-off from its 3-day admission-free festival that attracts more than 300,000 visitors annually to Gage Park.
 This serves as a great example of how festivals and major events bring revenue to our community through hotel stays, in park purchases from local and regional vendors, and how they generate valuable employment opportunities for promoters, artists and local business.

-In addition to these signature festival Hamilton has also started to generate a number of specialty festivals such as the Hamilton Food and Drink Fest, Hamilton Fringe Festival, Hamilton Pride Festival, Supercrawl, Aboriginal Days, Turkisk Fest, AGH International Film Festival, Water Festival, Winterfest and countless others.
+In addition to these signature festival Hamilton has also started to generate a number of specialty festivals such as the Hamilton Food and Drink Fest, Hamilton Fringe Festival, Hamilton Pride Festival, Supercrawl, Aboriginal Days, Turkisk Fest, AGH BMO World Film Festival, World Music Festival, Water Festival, Winterfest and countless others.
 These festivals ensure that our diverse community has a strong voice and bring an arts and cultural influence from around the world to Hamilton each year.

 Hamilton as a Creative Magnet